 Dynamic application security testing (DAST) is usually implemented as a black-box testing method, i.e. without access to the source code.
 By feeding a system with randomized or predefined inputs, DAST tools aim to identify weaknesses that an attacker could take advantage of.
-In contrast to SAST, DAST works from the outside in.
-Since it executes the code during testing, DAST tools generate virtually no false positives.
-Therefore, DAST tools are highly effective at finding edge cases and testing APIs from an attacker's perspective.
+The difference between SAST and DAST is that DAST works from the outside in.
+Since DAST tools execute the code during testing, they generate virtually no false positives.
+Therefore, DAST scanning tools are highly effective at finding edge cases and testing APIs from an attacker's perspective.

-Often, DAST tools are deployed at later stages of the development process since they require a somewhat functional application.
+Often, DAST software is deployed at later stages of the development process since they require a somewhat functional application.
 Since DAST tools test software based on random or predefined inputs, manual fine-tuning can greatly enhance their ability to reach relevant parts of the system under test.

 Interactive application security testing (IAST) unites static and dynamic application security testing (SAST and DAST) to build a cooperative and self-learning application security testing approach.
 IAST offers higher code coverage, produces better results, and works faster than SAST or DAST tools alone.
 To get the most out of IAST approaches, it is considered a best practice to either pair them up with predefined test cases or with black-box approaches that use well-defined patterns.